Oil prices to ease on slow economy, higher output

-LONDON The world could see a gradual easing of oil prices over the next five years due to sluggish economic growth and rising energy efficiency and as production increases steeply in Iraq and North America, the West's energy watchdog said on Friday.
+LONDON The world could see a gradual easing of oil prices over the next five years due to sluggish economic growth and increasing energy efficiency as production rises steeply in Iraq and north America, the West's energy watchdog said on Friday.

-The International Energy Agency, which advises industrialized nations on energy policy, cut its global oil demand growth projection for 2011-2016 by 500,000 barrels per day (bpd) compared to its previous report in December 2011.

-As a result, the pressure on OPEC to produce more oil will ease dramatically and the cartel will have to cut production to no more than 31 million bpd until 2017 to balance global demand.
-It has been producing between 31 and 32 million bpd this year.
+As a result, the pressure on OPEC to produce more oil will ease dramatically and the cartel will have to produce no more than 31 million bpd until 2017 to balance global demand - less than it produces at the moment.

 In its previous report in December 2011, the IEA said it expected global oil demand to rise by around 8 percent between 2010 and 2016 but said it saw markets becoming less tight than in previous years.